svenluijten/svenluijten.com/source/_posts/autocomplete-gitlab-ci-cd-in-jetbrains-ides.md

 That is when I found out you can add custom [JSON Schema](https://json-schema.org/) definitions to Jetbrains IDEs to allow for extended validation (and autocomplete!) on any of your files.
 All you need is the JSON Schema for whatever configuration you're writing, which most companies will publish.
+Oddly, the settings pane you use to configure this seems to be [undocumented](https://www.jetbrains.com/help/phpstorm/settings-languages-schemas-and-dtds.html) for all of Jetbrains' IDEs at the time of publishing.

 I wanted autocomplete on `.gitlab-ci.yml`, so I went looking if GitLab published their own JSON Schema for their CI/CD config, and thankfully [they do](https://docs.gitlab.com/ee/development/cicd/schema.html#json-schemas).
 So I did the